"""

 Core TimeFrame Data Model.

-This module defines the `TimeFrame` class, the central abstraction of the time_stream package.
+This module defines the :class:`TimeFrame` class, the central abstraction of the time_stream package.

-A `TimeFrame` wraps a Polars DataFrame and adds functionality for handling temporal data, quality flags, metadata, and
+A :class:`TimeFrame` wraps a Polars DataFrame and adds functionality for handling temporal data, quality flags,

 Main responsibilities